amolsood/notes/AWS/SAA-C02/DynamoDB/Highlights.md

 - Replication latency under 1 second
 - Streams are required to be enabled to make a table global
 - Table write capacity needs to be Pay-per-request or AutoScaled to have replicas created in another region
+- DynamoDB is not deployed into your VPC.
+Your VPC must have an internet gateway or a VPC endpoint configured to access resources such as Amazon DynamoDB

 ### Backups